Vaccine appointments canceled amid confusion over supply

 White House press secretary Jen Psaki responded by saying that Florida has administered only about half of the vaccines it has been given.

+Georgia Gov. Brian Kemp said Tuesday that he doesn’t expect the state’s allotment of vaccines to increase in the coming weeks, which will limit progress in vaccinating those now eligible, including people over 65 and first responders.
+Rhode Island officials, meanwhile, said late last week that they can’t even expand eligibility to those over 65 at current allocations from the government, despite complaints from advocates for the elderly.

 As of Tuesday morning, the CDC reported that just over half of the 41 million doses distributed to states have been put in people’s arms.
+That is well short the hundreds of millions of doses that experts say will need to be administered to achieve herd immunity and conquer the outbreak.

+The U.S. ranks fifth in the world in the number of doses administered relative to the country’s population, behind No. 1 Israel, United Arab Emirates, Britain and Bahrain, according to the University of Oxford.

-The reason more haven’t been dispensed isn’t entirely clear.
+The reason more of the available shots in the U.S. haven’t been dispensed isn’t entirely clear.
 Some state officials have complained of a lag between when they report their numbers to the government and when the figures are posted on the CDC website.

 And while some vaccination sites have canceled appointments for first-dose shots, many are believed to be holding large quantities of vaccine in reserve to make sure people who have already gotten their first shot receive the required second one on schedule, three to four weeks later.